grilme99/PlayFabForRoblox/common/README.md

-# Shared
+# SDK Common

-Common code used between all of the PlayFab modules.
+Internal utilities shared between the PlayFab SDKs.
+Do not use directly.